pedroalvesbatista/singularity-admindocs/configfiles.rst

 .. note::

-  This feature will only apply when Singularity is running in SUID mode and the user is non-root.
+  This feature will only apply when Apptainer is running in SUID mode and the user is non-root.
 By default this is set to `NULL`.

 ``LIMIT CONTAINER GROUPS``: